davidgardner11/personal-site2/PROJECT_README.md

 13. Done!
 You've created a blog post page and implemented the routing to it.
 14. Committing to github.
 [Timestamp 1:20:00]

-### Step 9: Add unit tests  ShowCOntroller, wrap up
+### Step 9: Add unit tests to ShowCOntroller, wrap up
 1. Follow instructions starting at [Timestamp 1:02:55] to create unit tests in `ShowControllerTest.php`
 2. Summary of unit tests at [Timestamp 1:08:06]
 3. Review models and factories [Timestamp 1:08:30]
 4. Add a new column "published" (boolean).
 Run `php artisan make:migration alter_blog_posts_add_published --table=blog_posts` and follow instructions [Timestamp 1:09:30]
 5. Update all the files to handle this new column
 7. That's it!
 All done!
 Committing final updates to GitHub.
-App works fine as does `php artisan test` .
-[Timestamp 1:17:30]
+The app runs just fine, as does `php artisan test` [Timestamp 1:17:30]